Patrick Galbaith: If you don't keep using your local pub and butcher, you won't have a community worthy of the name

-Patrick Galbraith laments those who complain about the price of beer in pubs and and meat in butcher's shops — the real value is in the sense of community they create.
+Patrick Galbraith laments those who complain about the price of beer in pubs and and beef in butchers — the real value is in keeping a sense of place.

 Well over a decade ago, I sat at a meeting in the village pub, eating a packet of Scampi Fries and drinking a pint of Carling (it wasn’t a sophisticated place, but it was what we had).
 The meeting had been called — I think by the local landowner — because the pub hadn’t made money for some time and it looked as if the owner of The Flying Pig had no other option than shutting up shop.
 I was, quite proudly, a bit of a regular.
 On Wednesdays, I’d stop in for one and on Thursdays — chip night — I’d put away two or three at least.
 Things could run on until 10pm (hellishly late in somewhere as presbyterian as south-west Scotland).